joannegibert/project/README.md

 ### Build

-To compile the C program, open a terminal in the project directory and run:
+To compile the C program (called `seird_model.c`), open a terminal in the project directory and run:

 `gcc src/seird_model.c -o bin/seird_model`